springload/draftjs_exporter/docs/CONTRIBUTING.md

 Thank you for considering to help this project.

 We welcome all support, whether on bug reports, code, design, reviews, tests, documentation, and more.
+Check out the [project roadmap](../ROADMAP.md) for high-level ideas that align with the project’s goals.

 Please note that this project is released with a [Contributor Code of Conduct](docs/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.